C9orf72: Mutations

 The mutation of C9ORF72 is a hexanucleotide repeat expansion of the six letter string of nucleotides GGGGCC.
-In a person without the mutation, there are few repeats of this hexanucleotide, typically fewer than 20–30, but in people with the mutation, the repeat can occur in the order of hundreds.
-It is known that the mutation interferes with normal expression of the protein made by C9orf72, however the function of this protein remains speculative.
-There are two major theories about the way that the C9ORF72 mutation causes FTD and/or ALS.
-One theory is that accumulation of RNA in the nucleus and cytoplasm becomes toxic, and RNA binding protein sequestration occurs.
-The other is that the lack of half of the C9ORF72 protein (haploinsufficiency) in the body causes the diseases.
+In approximately half of all alleles, the hexanucleotide repeat is repeated twice, and in over 98% of the alleles its length is less than 17 repeats, but in people with the mutation, the repeat number is between 30 and thousands.
+There are three major theories about the way that the C9ORF72 mutation causes FTD and/or ALS.
+One theory is that accumulation of RNA that carry the expanded repeat in the nucleus and cytoplasm becomes toxic due to sequestration of RNA binding proteins.
+The other is that the lack of the C9ORF72 protein due to interference of the expanded repeat to its transcription and splicing, (haploinsufficiency) causes the diseases.
 Additionally, RNA transcribed from the C9ORF72 gene, containing expanded GGGGCC repeats, is translated through a non-ATG initiated mechanism, which is the same mechanism as other repeat disorders.
 This hexanucleotide variant of a trinucleotide repeat disorder produces five different dipeptides by RAN translation, these dipeptides aggregating to contribute to overall toxicity of the mutation.
 The GGGGCC repeat expansion in C9orf72 is also believed to compromise nucleocytoplasmic transport through several possible mechanisms.

 Clinical significance

 The C9ORF72 mutation is the first mutation found to be a link between familial FTD and ALS.
 Numerous published studies have confirmed the commonality of the C9ORF72 repeat expansion in FTD and ALS, which are both diseases without cures that have affected millions of people.
 Frontotemporal dementia is the second most common form of early-onset dementia after Alzheimer's disease in people under the age of 65.
 Amyotrophic lateral sclerosis is also devastating; it is characterized by motor neuron degeneration that eventually causes respiratory failure with a median survival of three years after onset.

-C9orf72 mutation is present in approximately 40% of familial ALS and 8-10 % of sporadic ALS.
-It is currently the most common demonstrated mutation related to ALS - far more common than SOD1 or TDP-43.
+C9orf72 mutation is present in approximately 40% of familial ALS and 8–10% of sporadic ALS.
+It is currently the most common demonstrated mutation related to ALS—far more common than SOD1 or TDP-43.

 While different mutations of various genes have been linked to different phenotypes of FTD in the past, C9orf72 specifically has been linked to behavioral variant FTD.
 Certain pathology in FTD caused by the C9orf72 mutation can also include: